February 21, 2018.

 The report was carried out by CRCB for the European Commission and examines data from Hungarian public procurement in the period between 2009 and 2016.
 The data of 151,457 contracts were used for the analysis.
-The analysis focuses on information regarding the intensity of competition, price distortion, and corruption risks.
-We also analyse the performance of EU funded projects from these viewpoints.
-The results show that 2016 was a very special year from the aspect of the read more
+The analysis focuses on information regarding the intensity of competition, price read more

 In this paper, we present evidence on some unwanted and unexpected effects of the regulation of thresholds in Hungarian public procurement.
-The change of Hungarian Public read more
+The change of Hungarian Public Procurement Law in 2011 (Act no. read more

 May 30th 2017